sccrosby/sccrosby.blog.dev/content/post/post005.md

 ---
-title:       "P005 Gaining intuition for different classifiers"
+title:       "Can we visualize decision space for different classifiers?"
-subtitle:    "Exploring decision space for simple to complex methods of classification using a toy dataset.
-We'll find that decision model boundaries will vary widely depending on model implementation and model settings"
+subtitle:    "Visualizing decision space for simple to complex methods of classification with a toy dataset.
+We'll find that decision model boundaries will vary widely depending on model implementation and model settings, providing some intuition for classifier selection"
 description: ""
-date:        2021-12-31
+date:        2021-12-28
 author:      "Sean C. Crosby"
 image:       ""
 tags:        ["Data Science","Classification"]
 categories:  []
 draft:       false
 ---

 Support Vector Machines (SVM) are seemingly derived from a intuitive concept, drawing a decision boundary with the widest margin (aka gutter, street, etc.).
 While this only really applies to the linear problem in which the data are indeed separable, I find it particularly helpful in visualizing the decision space of the model.
 Unlike a random forest or multi-layer neural network, it is easy to picture model space.
 While not a novel idea in the slightest, this provoked me to consider decision space for several classification algorithms to hopefully gain insight into other techniques, and with this insight select appropriate methods for future questions.